WilliamW9758/ClassicalMusicGenerationCNNGAN/README.md

 ![Generator](Assets/generator.png)

 The generator is a typical generator with the encoder being a few layers of convolutional filter and the decoder being layers of transpose convolutional filter.
-The input of the generator is the output of the previour iteration, this way, the model can generate continuous music of any length, hence the "Recursive" in the name.
+The input of the generator is the output of the previour iteration, this way, the model can generate continuous music of any duration, hence the "Recursive" in the name.
+What is unique about the model is the filter shapes.
+3x15 and 15x3 are long strips place horizontally or vertially.
+The intention is to capture the key duration in horizontal filter, and capture the chord composition in the vertical filter, this way, instead of packing everything into a square filter, we can dedicate each layer to a specific job, makeing the model easier to train and debug.